BEEF LIVER BALLS

 MINI DOG BISCUITS

-Why do dogs eat grass, the truth from an Australian scientific study
+The truth from an Australian scientific study about why dog eating grass?

 There have been many theories about why dogs eat grass, but A group of Scientist from the School of Psychology at University of New England in Armidate NSW actually decided to test out a few of the theories of grass eating in "Canis familiaris."